Admiralty Compass Observatory: Deptford

-In 1795, the post of Hydrographer of the Navy was created.
-He became responsible to the First Naval Lord for producing charts, 'Sailing Directions', 'Notices to Mariners', tide tables and light lists and for supplying chronometers, compasses and other scientific instruments to HM ships.
-He was also responsible for naval meteorology and for the Admiralty's links with the Meteorological Office.
-In 1820, the Hydrographer was responsible for the Observatory, being advised by a Board of Visitors.
-In 1842, a Compass Branch as part of the Hydrographic Department was established.
-In 1911, The Compass Branch was affiliated to the Controller of the Navy's Department.
-Its work in connection with terrestrial magnetism was transferred to the Royal Observatory Greenwich when it was renamed the Compass Observatory.
-In 1917, it moved to Ditton Park and used the house and its immediate grounds when the compass branch was elevated to a department.
+Ditton Park

+In 1917, the observatory was moved to Ditton Park near Slough and used the house and its immediate grounds when the compass branch was elevated to a department.
 The Radio Research Station of the Department of Scientific and Industrial Research was co-located at Ditton Park, and provided basic information in this field.
 By 1968 it formed part of the Controllers Department and was renamed the Compass Directorate.
 In 1971, it was merged as part of the Admiralty Surface Weapons Establishment (ASWE) within the navigation division.
 The site was later renamed as Admiralty Research Establishment (ARE) Slough, and in its final years its became part of the Defence Research Agency (DRA) from 1991, and the Defence Evaluation and Research Agency (DERA) from 1995.
 After its release from Defence use, the whole site was bought by Computer Associates (now CA Technologies) in 1997.